Transcription (biology)

-Transcription is the process of copying a segment of DNA into RNA.
-The segments of DNA transcribed into RNA molecules that can encode proteins are said to produce messenger RNA (mRNA).
-Other segments of DNA are copied into RNA molecules called non-coding RNAs (ncRNAs). mRNA comprises only 1–3% of total RNA samples.
-Less than 2% of the human genome can be transcribed into mRNA (Human genome#Coding vs. noncoding DNA), while at least 80% of mammalian genomic DNA can be actively transcribed (in one or more types of cells), with the majority of this 80% considered to be ncRNA.
+Transcription is the process of duplicating a segment of DNA into RNA for the purpose of gene expression.
+Some segments of DNA are transcribed into RNA molecules that can encode proteins, called messenger RNA (mRNA).
+Other segments of DNA are transcribed into RNA molecules called non-coding RNAs (ncRNAs).

-Both DNA and RNA are nucleic acids, which use base pairs of nucleotides as a complementary language.
-During transcription, a DNA sequence is read by an RNA polymerase, which produces a complementary, antiparallel RNA strand called a primary transcript.
+Both DNA and RNA are nucleic acids, composed of nucleotide sequences.
+During transcription, a DNA sequence is read by an RNA polymerase, which produces a complementary RNA strand called a primary transcript.

-Transcription proceeds in the following general steps: